Byron Wesley scores 21 points and grabs eight rebounds in loss.

 Enfield completes assistant coaching staff

-Enfield captivated the nation as the head coach at Florida Gulf Coast University as he guided the first No. 15 seed into the NCAA Sweet Sixteen with impressive wins over No. 2 seed Georgetown and No. 7 seed San Diego State and introduced the world to "Dunk City," the nickname for FGCU's high-flying and high-speed offense which often ended with thunderous dunks.
+Enfield captivated the nation in 2013 as the head coach at Florida Gulf Coast University as he guided the first No. 15 seed into the NCAA Sweet Sixteen with impressive wins over No. 2 seed Georgetown and No. 7 seed San Diego State and introduced the world to "Dunk City," the nickname for FGCU's high-flying and high-speed offense which often ended with thunderous dunks.

 "Andy has been successful in every area of his life," said USC Athletics Director Pat Haden.
-"He has been a success on the court as a record-setting player, in the classroom as an Academic All-American, in the corporate world with successful businesses, in his personal life as a husband and father, as an NBA assistant and shooting coach, as a collegiate assistant at Florida State and most recently as a head coach with his Sweet Sixteen team at Florida Gulf Coast.
+"He has been a success on the court as a record-setting player, in the classroom as an Academic All-American, in the corporate world with successful businesses, in his personal life as a husband and father, as an NBA assistant and shooting coach, as a collegiate assistant at Florida State and most recently as a head coach with his Sweet Sixteen team at Florida Gulf Coast."

 Over Enfield's two-year run at FGCU, the Eagles won 41 games, advanced to the A-Sun Championship game both seasons and became the first No. 15 seed in NCAA Tournament history to make the Sweet Sixteen.
 His two seasons were the program's first as Division I postseason eligible.

-"Andy's success last season at Florida Gulf Coast was not a flash in the pan," added Haden.
+"Andy's success at Florida Gulf Coast was not a flash in the pan," added Haden.
 "He has a consistent and proven record of success for more than 15 years in college and the NBA.
 He is a respected teacher who develops his players on the court and sees them excel in the classroom, he is a noted shooting coach, he is a relentless recruiter and he has integrity and great character.
 Those in the basketball world have known of his abilities for a while.
 His brand of basketball--an up-tempo offense and a stingy defense--is fun for players to play and fans to watch.
 He is an excellent fit at USC who will resonate well with our players, our fans and our community."

 In his second year at Florida Gulf Coast, Enfield led the Eagles to a school-record 26 wins in 2013, including a victory over current No. 5 Miami.
 The Eagles won the Atlantic Sun Tournament with a resounding 88-75 victory over Mercer.
 In just the school's second season of NCAA Division I post-season eligibility, FGCU became the first team since Florida in 1987 to win the first two NCAA Tournament games it ever played.
 As the NCAA tourney's No. 15 seed, the Eagles shocked second-seeded Georgetown and then seventh-seed San Diego State to advance to the Sweet Sixteen.